Surfshark vs. Proton VPN: Which Is Better in 2026?

 But only Surfshark has dedicated IP addresses in 5+ locations, including the US, UK, and the Netherlands.

-Surfshark takes the win here — although both VPN’s server networks are pretty much the same in terms of server locations, only Surfshark allows P2P traffic on all servers.
-Proton only supports torrenting on servers in 16+ countries.
-I like that Proton VPN has Tor over VPN servers, but it’s not enough to beat Surfshark’s superior server network in terms of P2P support.
+Both VPN’s server networks are pretty much the same in terms of server locations, although Proton supports P2P traffic in more locations.
+I like that Proton VPN has Tor over VPN servers, but only Surfshark offers dedicated IP addresses.

 Speeds — Proton VPN Is Slightly Faster